yureel/GandALF/README.md

 # GandALF
 GandALF (GAussian N-Dimensional Active Learning Framework) is an **Active Learning** tool for design-of-experiments

-This repository contains the latest version of the active learning framework presented by **add link**.
+This repository contains the latest version of the active learning framework presented by **https://doi.org/10.1016/j.fuel.2022.125340**.

 ## Installation
 GandALF can be used by cloning this repository directly to the desired local folder.